wppalmer/personalSite/README.md

-This is a project to make a personal homepage to advertise my skills as a web developer.
+This is a project to make a personal homepage to advertise my skillset as both as an analyst and as a web developer.
 Currently this is only using HTML and CSS.